Vermont leads the nation in providing state-wide coverage of Text-to-911

 - If you accidentally send a text to 911, be sure to follow it up with another text to let the call-taker know it was an accident and that there is no emergency.

-- Texts to 911 have the same 160 character limit as other text messages.
+- Texts to 911 have the same 160-character limit as subscriber-to-subscriber text messages.

-- Wireless customers must have mobile phones that are capable of sending text messages.
+- Wireless customers must have cell phones that are capable of sending text messages.

 Limitations